Kingdom Come State Park offers Wonderland Putt Putt - Harlan Enterprise

 Looking for something different to do for the upcoming holiday season?
 Kingdom Come State Park is offering Wonderland Putt Putt, a Christmas themed miniature golf experience for the young and young at heart.

-Kingdom Come State Park Manager Sherri Cornett explained the details of the activity, which will take place at the miniature golf course at Kingdom Come State Park near Cumberland.
+Kingdom Come State Park Manager Sherri Cornett explained the details about the activity, which will take place at the miniature golf course at Kingdom Come State Park near Cumberland.

 “What we are doing is we’re going to open up Wonderland Putt Putt the Saturday and Sunday after Thanksgiving,” Cornett said.
 “Then, it will run every weekend through December except for Christmas Eve and Christmas Day.”